The cassandra-stress tool

 Change the replication strategy

-Changes the replication strategy to NetworkTopologyStrategy
+Changes the replication strategy to NetworkTopologyStrategy and

-targets one node named existing
+targets one node named existing.

 C:\> cassandra-stress write n=500000 no-warmup -node existing -schema "replication(strategy=NetworkTopologyStrategy, existing=2)"